 In order to achieve this, new work must be available, which is a function of the general state of the economy.
 In periods of strong economic growth, capital spending will generally increase and there will be more opportunities available in the construction industry.
-Economic conditions in the construction industry generally improved in mid 2011 with this improvement being reflected in the Company's revenues and gross margins reported throughout 2012.
-Economic conditions generally weakened in the latter half of 2012, with this weakening being reflected in the 2013 results to date.
+Economic conditions in the construction industry generally improved in mid 2011, with this improvement being reflected in the Company's revenues and gross profits reported in 2012.
+Economic conditions generally weakened in the latter half of 2012, particularly in the Company's industrial and institutional markets, with this weakening being reflected in the 2013 results.
 There are now some indications that conditions may be improving.
-During the past quarter the Company secured a significant level of new awards in northern Alberta, signaling a possible improvement in market conditions in this region.
+During the last half of 2013, the Company secured a significant level of new awards in northern Alberta, signaling an improvement in market conditions in this region.
 However, the institutional and commercial markets continue to be very competitive which may impact the level of new securements moving forward and/or have the potential to reduce gross margins on new awards.